Clare Zavitz · MSW, RSW

 About Me

 Welcome!
-I'm Clare (she/her), a Registered Social Worker offering virtual therapy to adults across Ontario.
+I'm Clare (she/her), a Registered Social Worker offering virtual psychotherapy to adults across Ontario.

-After years working in an acute care hospital, I noticed a pattern: the people holding everyone else together were often the ones most in need of support themselves.
-Through my work in acute and chronic illness, including dementia and age-related illnesses, cancer, and end-of-life care, I saw how a serious diagnosis or caregiving role could quietly unravel someone's sense of self.
-I bring that breadth of experience to my private practice, supporting adults through burnout, grief, life transitions, relationship challenges, and whatever else life puts in your path.
+After years working in an acute care hospital across oncology, dementia and age-related illness, chronic illness, and end-of-life care, I noticed a pattern: the people holding everyone else together were often the ones most in need of support themselves.
+I saw how a serious diagnosis or caregiving role could quietly unravel someone's sense of self, and I bring that experience to my private practice, supporting adults through burnout, grief, life transitions, relationship challenges, and whatever else life puts in your path.

 I hold a Master of Social Work from the University of Toronto and a Bachelor of Applied Science in Adult Development from the University of Guelph, a combination that has deeply shaped how I understand people across the lifespan.
 I am in good standing with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) and a member of the Ontario Association of Social Workers (OASW).